-To summarize, in most cases potentially unwanted applications are designed to promote questionable websites like ritishdeliv[.]top, gather various information and/or display various advertisements.
-Simply said, PUAs are designed to generate revenue for their developers and are useless to their users, even when they are advertised as useful, legitimate apps.
+In most cases, potentially unwanted applications promote dubious websites (such as ritishdeliv[.]top), gather information and display advertisements.
+PUAs simply generate revenue for the developers and are useless to regular users, even when they are advertised as useful, legitimate apps.

 How did adware install on my computer?

 PUAs are often downloaded/installed together with other products.
 This deceptive marketing technique of pre-packing regular software with unwanted or malicious additions is called "bundling".